vscode-kubernetes-tools/vscode-kubernetes-tools/README.md

 ## Extension Settings

+  The Kubernetes extension supports variable substitution for the set of settings that requires a path as value.
+Variable substitution is supported using `${variableName}` syntax.
+A list of the supported variables can be found at [variables-reference](https://code.visualstudio.com/docs/editor/variables-reference).

    * `vs-kubernetes` - Parent for Kubernetes-related extension settings
        * `vs-kubernetes.namespace` - The namespace to use for all commands
        * `vs-kubernetes.kubectl-path` - File path to the kubectl binary.
 Note this is the binary file itself, not just the directory containing the file.
 On Windows, this must contain the `.exe` extension.